sydtay/pdsnd_github/README.md

 City Bike Share Program Statistics

 ### Description
 Allows the user to input data about which city, Chicago, New York City, or Washington, the user would like to see.
 Displays useful statistics on the bike share program in that city.
+Raw data is also available upon user request.

 ### Files used
 Bikeshare.py